Setting Up a Private Docker Registry with LKE and Object Storage

 Install the NGINX Ingress Controller.
 This installation will result in a Linode NodeBalancer being created.

-helm install nginx-ingress stable/nginx-ingress
+helm install ingress-nginx ingress-nginx/ingress-nginx

 You will see a similar output after issuing the above command (the output has been truncated for brevity):

 NAME: ingress-nginx LAST DEPLOYED: Thu Jul 14 19:27:24 2022 NAMESPACE: default STATUS: deployed REVISION: 1 TEST SUITE: None NOTES: The ingress-nginx controller has been installed.
 It may take a few minutes for the LoadBalancer IP to be available.
 You can watch the status by running 'kubectl --namespace default get services -o wide -w ingress-nginx-controller' ...

 In the next section, you will use your Linode NodeBalancer’s external IP address to update your registry’s domain record.

 Access your NodeBalancer’s assigned external IP address.